basshelal/MaliciousWebRequest/README.md

 6. In the folder selection, go to the directory of this repository.
 Once inside, be sure to click (but not enter) the `chrome` directory, then select that folder.
 7. If everything went correctly, you should now see your unpacked extension called "*No Facebook!*" as if you downloaded and installed it from the Chrome Web Store.
 Toggle the switch to activate it.
 8. When done with the demonstration, remove the extension.

+### Node Server

+1. Clone this repository (skip if you've already done so).
+2. Install [node.js](https://nodejs.org/en/) if you do not have it installed.
+To check if you have it installed or if you installed it correctly, run `node -v` and `npm -v` on a command line.
+3. Navigate to this repository's directory then navigate to the `server` directory.
+4. From the `server` directory run `node bin/www` on a command line.
+5. In a browser, go to http://localhost:42069/, you should be greeted to an Express webpage.
+If so, the server is up an running and all web requests received will be shown on the command line.

 ## Video Demonstration